ITCS 4101: Introduction to Natural Language Processing

 • Course description:

-Natural Language Processing (NLP) is an area of Artificial Intelligence whose focus is on the development of computer systems that process or generate natural language.
+Natural Language Processing (NLP) is a branch of Artificial Intelligence whose focus is on the development of computer systems that process or generate natural language.
 This course will first introduce fundamental linguistic analysis tasks, including tokenization, syntactic parsing, semantic parsing, and coreference resolution.
 We will then study vector based representations of text, ranging from bag-of-words and TF-IDF to neural word and text embeddings.
 The course will survey machine learning models and techniques underlying modern NLP, including attention and Transformer-based language models, which will be used in a number of NLP applications such as sentiment classification, information extraction, or question answering.
 In parallel, the course will introduce standard frameworks for developing workflows where LLM-based agents connect with tools and communicate with other agents.
 Overall, the aim of this course is to equip students with an array techniques and tools that they can use to solve known NLP tasks, as well as new types of NLP problems.

 Prerequisites: